Operation Raise the Colours: Vandalism

-As well as raising flags and painting roundabouts, the campaign has also led to other acts of vandalism.
-These have included painting the flag of England in Wales: in Llandudno roundabouts and shop windows were painted, and in Henllys and Cwmbran local people turned out to scrub graffiti from signs and bus stops.
+In Wales, the flag of England was painted on a mini-roundabout in Llandudno, and in Henllys and Cwmbran local people turned out to scrub graffiti from signs and bus stops.
+A month after the mini-roundabout in Llandudno was painted, the same roundabout was repainted with a Welsh flag and an anti-English slogan, prompting a police investigation.

-War memorials in Bodmin in Cornwall (an area of the UK with its own flag, Saint Piran's Flag, and a debated national identity as separate from England) and Kilburn in Derbyshire were vandalised, as well as the Portsmouth Guildhall.
-The Westbury White Horse had to be checked for damage from pegs after it was temporarily turned into a St George's flag with red fabric.
+War memorials in Bodmin in Cornwall and Kilburn in Derbyshire had the England flag painted on them, as well as the Portsmouth Guildhall.

 Toilets on Ilfracombe seafront were marked with red graffiti in a Saint George's Cross style.
 Roads in Leicestershire were painted with "offensive graffiti".
 A 33-year-old man was arrested in August 2025 after vandalism of shops in Basildon.
 In November 2025, a zebra crossing in Audley, Staffordshire was spray painted with St George's crosses for a second time, having previously been painted in August.
 A council cabinet member "said it would have to be removed at the expense of the taxpayer, when time and resources allowed".

-In the early hours of 6 September the windows of music venue The Sound Lounge in Sutton, London were smashed.
-The owners said this had occurred just days after staff at the venue had asked men wearing masks not to attach a Union Flag to a lamppost on the high street outside.
-In Stirchley, Birmingham on the night of 30 September, two businesses where customers had opposed flags being raised nearby were pelted with flour, eggs and condiments.
-According to a local newspaper, "locals suspect people connected to the flaggers [were] to blame".

 On 4 October a mosque in Peacehaven was set alight by masked arsonists.
 Speaking to BBC News about the attack, the Brighton and Hove branch of Stand Up to Racism said it had occurred within the context of Raise The Colours and other vandalism locally, "for a number of weeks now, racist and fascist groups... have been whipping up an atmosphere of hatred and intimidation against black and Asian people across the South Sussex coast with flags, stickers and racist graffiti".

+Local businesses in Stirchley, Birmingham, have reported experiencing intimidation from Raise the Colours.
+Two businesses whose owners and customers had opposed flags being raised nearby subsequently had their premises vandalised with flour and eggs.
+Raise the Colours posted on X about a third small business that objected to the flags, with their post being shared by Tommy Robinson and the business subsequently targeted by hundreds of negative reviews on Google.